 These peanut butter chocolate Rice Krispie treats are a delicious no-bake bar that are a VERY tasty treat for any day.
 A gooey twist on a classic, these bars have marshmallows, peanut butter, and just the right amount of chocolate and are a family favorite.

 My daughter took the bite for me that you see out of some of these peanut butter chocolate treats.
 If I’m being totally honest, she didn’t want to give it back and I had to bride her with a second one.
 Tough life.

-Luckily for me these peanut butter rice krispie treats are super easy to make.
+Luckily for me these peanut butter rice krispie treats are one of those super easy recipes to make.
 Really you can’t go wrong with these, a gooey peanut butter and marshmallow base topped with melty chocolate is next level.
 These peanut butter treats are super tasty, it’s hard to eat just one.

 Ingredients Needed For Peanut Butter Chocolate Rice Krispie Treat

-- Peanut butter– Smooth, crunchy you choose!
-You can also use an alternative nut butter in this treat like almond butter, sunflower seed butter, or cashew butter.
+- Peanut butter– Creamy peanut butter, chunky peanut butter, you choose!
+You can also use alternative nut butter in this treat like almond butter, sunflower seed butter, or cashew butter.

-- Rice Krispie Cereal– Rice Krispie Cereal gives these treats its classic flavor and texture.
-You can use store brands, or boxes marked “puffed rice” which are all similar.
+- Crispy Rice Cereal– Rice Krispie Cereal gives these treats its classic flavor and texture.
+You can use store brands, or boxes marked “puffed rice” or other crisp rice cereal.

 - Butter– Butter helps to melt and bind these treats together.